 Marijuana Dispensaries: Whether they like it or not, Marijuana dispensaries create jobs and generate revenue for the local economy.
-Marijuana dispensaries are beginning to pop up all over Denver and people who own them or work at them are playing an important role in the city’s economy.
+Marijuana dispensaries are beginning to pop up all over Denver, and people who own them or work at them are playing an essential role in the city’s economy.
 Marijuana may not be legal federally, but Marijuana dispensaries are legal in many states like Colorado.
-Marijuana is currently listed as a Schedule I drug by the DEA which means that Marijuana has no accepted medical use and a high potential for abuse.
+Marijuana is currently listed as a Schedule I drug by the DEA, which means that Marijuana has no accepted medical use and a high potential for abuse.
 Marijuana dispensaries are located wherever Marijuana is legal to sell to adults 21+.
 Marijuana dispensaries provide an excellent first step into the Marijuana industry because they can be found all over Denver.

 Still, it’s only the beginning of your career in this lucrative business.
-Denver has 400 medical Marijuana dispensaries that have opened up since 2010 when Marijuana was legalized by voters.
+Denver has 400 medical Marijuana dispensaries that had opened up since 2010, when voters legalized Marijuana.
 Marijuana dispensaries are regulated by the Marijuana Enforcement Division of the state, but Marijuana dispensaries in Denver are subject to federal law because Marijuana is illegal under federal law.
 Marijuana dispensaries are legal under Colorado state law for adults 21+ who have a valid license for medical Marijuana.
-Owning one or working at one will get you started in the Marijuana industry and many dispensaries hire their own people.
+Owning or working at one will get you started in the Marijuana industry, and many dispensaries hire their people.

-Marijuana dispensaries provide a range of employment opportunities from budtender, to Marijuana cultivation manager, general manager, and more.
+Marijuana dispensaries provide a range of employment opportunities from budtenders, to Marijuana cultivation managers, general managers, and more.
 Marijuana dispensaries that do not comply with state law may be closed down by the Marijuana Enforcement Division.
-Marijuana dispensaries are the first step into the Marijuana industry and owning one or working in one will be beneficial experience for your future Marijuana career.
+Marijuana dispensaries are the first step into the Marijuana industry and owning one or working in one will be a beneficial experience for your future Marijuana career.
 Marijuana dispensaries in Denver can be found with relative ease on the internet and Marijuana has become a booming business in Colorado after it was legalized for recreational use by adults 21+.
 Marijuana dispensaries are responsible for about one-third of Marijuana sales in Denver which makes Marijuana dispensaries an integral part of the Denver economy.